department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/research/adoption-study/research-findings.md

 ---

-### 6. The secondary navigation proved effective in supporting both user orientation and navigation amongst the various tools within the health portal.
+### 6. The secondary navigation proved effective in supporting both participant orientation and navigation amongst the various tools within the health portal.

 > _Supporting data: Quote here_